 Today more than ever families have endless options when choosing a photographer for family portraits.
 There are studio photographers, on-location photographers, traditional portrait photographers, lifestyle and documentary photographers.
 And within each genre, every artist has their own unique vision, style and approach to a session.
 Each photographer also has a personality that sets them apart.
 Feeling overwhelmed at the thought of choosing a family photographer?
 Don’t worry!
 I’m here to help you find a photographer to best fit your family.

 There are many photographers who can capture beautiful images of your family.
 But, not all of them will be the best fit for YOUR family, including me.
-Answering some key questions can help you narrow down the choices and choose a photographer who is right for YOUR family.
+Answering some key questions can help you narrow down the choices and choose the best photographer for YOUR family.

-When choosing a family photographer, be sure you like the style of work that they show on their website and social media outlets.
+This may sound obvious, but before choosing a family photographer, make sure you like the style of work they create.
+Spend some time browsing their website, blog and Instagram feed.
 If you prefer traditional family portraits with everyone posed perfectly and smiling at the camera, does the photographer show those type of images on her website?
 If not, chances are good that’s not her style.

 Or maybe you prefer a completely documentary approach to capture your everyday life as it unfolds with no direction from your photographer at all.